Game meat makes you sick

-He who dies earlier is dead longer
+Those who die earlier are dead for longer

 Every year, Swiss hunters harvest meat worth around 20 million francs.